joma74/kiga-simple-server/README.md

 I was offered to talk about my job at the kindergarden.
 This is how i managed to excite them for "computers".

-So I prepared this project and brought my laptop, tablet and mobile with me.
+I prepared this project and brought my laptop, tablet and mobile with me.
 That got their immediate attention.
 Before i started anything up i explained to them about those different "computers" - that are hardware factors - and how they are visually different.

 Next i asked them how many of each the kids have at home by hand sign.
 I counted the numbers and noted them down.